AmithBV0606/NextJs-Part-6/README.md

 ## Loading and Error States (In server components)

-- While client component requires you to manage these states with separate variables and conditional rendering, server components make this process much cleaner.
+- While client component requires you to manage these states with separate state variables and conditional rendering, server components make this process much cleaner.

 - To implement a loading state, all we need to do is define and export a React component in `loading.tsx`.